akatan999/Stock-synthesis-toolbox-for-ICES-benchmarks/README.md

 6. Script for profiling M and h at the same time (not ready yet)
 7. Script for profiling M at age (M_at_age_profile.R)
-8. Script for jittering (Jittering.R using NOAA wrapper); includes also wrappers for retrospective (already run for all models in script 1.) and profiling (also included in script 3)
+8. Script for jittering (Jittering_profiling & retro.R using NOAA wrapper); includes also wrappers for retrospective (already run for all models in script 1.) and profiling (also included in script 3)
 9. Use fishlife for estimating life history priors (Fishlife.R)
 10. Identify parameters that changes when running the retro (Retro_sensitivity.R)